ALive-research/Slicer-Liver/Docs/architecture/rendering-pipeline.md

   **(state, initMode) for the Pipeline's internal Representation table**.
 ADR-0018 §3 commits sibling Pipelines (not a third axis) for the future Bezier vs NURBS divergence.
-- The Representations drive their **real** custom OpenGL mappers (`vtkOpenGLBezierResectionPolyDataMapper`, the contour + resection-2D mappers), relocated to `LiverResections/VTKWidgets/` (ADR-0014 §3) and now a hard requirement — a resolver miss raises rather than silently degrading to a generic `vtkPolyDataMapper` (#498).
-The lone exception is `ConfirmedRepresentation`, whose parenchyma-trim mapper has not been relocated yet and remains a generic `vtkPolyDataMapper`.
+- Inside a launched Slicer the Representations drive their **real** custom OpenGL mappers (`vtkOpenGLBezierResectionPolyDataMapper`, the contour + resection-2D mappers), relocated to `LiverResections/VTKWidgets/` (ADR-0014 §3); the launched wiring invariants (`test_custom_mapper_wiring.py`) pin that the real mapper — not a generic one — backs the render in production.
+The Representations retain a generic `vtkPolyDataMapper` fallback so they still construct in the bare-VTK unit layer (`Testing/Python/unit/`, ADR-0008 §2) where the wrapped classes are off the path.  `ConfirmedRepresentation`'s parenchyma-trim mapper has not been relocated yet and is a generic `vtkPolyDataMapper` in all contexts.

 [adr-0002]: ../adr/0002-migrate-to-slicerlayerdm.md